attestate/libharberger/readme.md

 ## Why use libharberger?

-- It allows straight-forward self-assessment of property with ERC20 stable coins in e.g. DAI, RAI, USDC.
 - It has high test coverage and uses solmate's high-precision fixed-point number arithmetic.
 - It implement's ERC721's Metadata interface extension but it's not an ERC721.